ncagle/DNS-over-HTTPS/QUIC.md

 The client makes a request using TCP(+TLS) and gets a response back that says that it can also use QUIC on a certain hostname and port.

-A browser can then try to open a new QUIC connection *in parallel* to the existing connection so that it can transparently switch to the new QUIC connection - if that works (or otherwise stick to the TCP based one). (lib)curl might not conveniently be able to provide the same parallel style of operation but should switching to the Alt-Svc server if asked to, or to directly use QUIC on a specific port if told so by the right options.
+A browser can then try to open a new QUIC connection *in parallel* to the existing connection so that it can transparently switch to the new QUIC connection - if that works (or otherwise stick to the TCP based one). (lib)curl might not conveniently be able to provide the same parallel style of operation but should support switching to the Alt-Svc server if asked to, or to directly use QUIC on a specific port if told so by the right options.

 ## Alt-Svc cache

 The Alt-Svc information is probably best stored in a new "Alt-Svc cache" in libcurl.
 It gives information about a hostname + port number combo, with a specific life time for each entry also set in the response headers.
-There's also an ALTSVC HTTP/2 header providing basically the same info.
+There's also an ALTSVC HTTP/2 frame providing basically the same info.

 I think starting out with an in-memory cache only is fine, but we should probably consider being able to write it to disk as well to allow for example repeated curl tool invokes to better take advantage of it.